bluebirdpass/a-better-digitalocean-inventory-for-ansible/README.md

 Caching?
 ========

 With the addition of the `_meta` object to the output of the `--list` call ansible makes far fewer calls to the inventory.
 I have found the cache was only saving a couple of seconds.
-That being said, I do plan to impliment the cache but current needs dont demand it.
+That being said, I do plan to implement the cache but my current needs dont demand it.

 Running unit tests